Meet the ART-AI team and read about their research interests and backgrounds.

 Neill is interested in the modelling of shape and the use of machine learning techniques applied in the domain of computer vision (processing images from the real world) and graphics (creating and manipulating new images).
 Shape is such a fundamental component of graphics and vision that research in this field unifies the two subjects and there is obviously a great advantage to solving problems in both areas simultaneously since they help one another.
 His latest ongoing research aims to learn automatically models of both man-made and natural shapes, and produce intelligent systems that make it easier to process, create and manipulate images.

-Prior to joining Bath, Xi worked primarily as a Research Associate in the Cavendish Laboratory supervised by Prof. Mike Hobson and jointly as a Research Scientist in the Shell Technology Centre Amsterdam led by Chief Scientist of Computation and Data Science Prof. Detlef Hohl, working on statistical machine learning R&D for quantitative modelling and uncertainty quantification with applications in the oil/gas industry.
+Prior to joining Bath, Xi worked primarily as a Research Associate in the Cavendish Laboratory at the University of Cambridge, supervised by Prof. Mike Hobson.
+He also worked as a Research Scientist in the Shell Technology Centre Amsterdam led by Chief Scientist of Computation and Data Science Prof. Detlef Hohl, working on statistical machine learning R&D for quantitative modelling and uncertainty quantification with applications in the oil/gas industry.
 Currently he holds a guest researcher position in the Cavendish Laboratory.

 Bayesian inference and modelling.